 What can we do about this?
 Advocate for universal basic income.
 It’s more than a social justice issue.
 It’s about racial justice.

 We also need to talk about funding.
 Do we push the government to give home educators financial support or allow home educated children to audit classes in schools?
 The worry is usually that support for some could entail registration, regulation and monitoring for all.
 There are no easy answers here.
 Could we push for the government to finance exams for home educated children who would like to take them?
-Could we organise or contribute to funds for home educating families in severe financial insecurity, especially Black and POC families?
+Could we organise or contribute to funds for home educating families in severe financial insecurity, especially families who experience systemic racism?

 When we ask who can afford to home educate, we’re not just talking finances.
 Families who are not white potentially risk a lot more by stepping outside of the school system.
 Bodies like local education authorities and social services may judge them more severely.
 Concern about qualifications and employability is often greater.
 We may have opted out of the mainstream education system by home educating but we have a responsibility to challenge it.
 Others need the freedom to step out of it or to stay in it.